soda-research/vitrage/doc/source/vitrage-api.rst

 ********
 **This document describes the Vitrage API v1.**

-**The Vitrage API provides a RESTful JSON interface for interacting with Vitrage Engine.**
+**The Vitrage API provides a RESTful JSON interface for interacting with Vitrage Service.**

 List Versions
 ^^^^^^^^^^^^^